Smallholder Farmer Advancement

 In India, agriculture employs almost half of their exceedingly abundant population.
 Still, though, the country’s agriculture industry struggles due to the lack of infrastructure, ineffective enforcement of property rights and lack of education.
 Major agricultural regions in India have faced several years of drought, adding to their burdens, and many of their agricultural technologies are outdated.

 Field of Hope is dedicated to changing these circumstances.

 Ugandan Women’s Program

 The Women’s Program encourages extension and education regarding financial literacy and agricultural capacity to smallholder farmers, specifically women, to improve their practices and yields, and, therefore, their livelihoods.

 Seventy-six percent of Ugandan farmers are women who typically have had little to no education in proper and successful farming practices or financial management.
 Field of Hope is providing basic agronomic training to women in multiple Northern Uganda districts.
 This training consists of proper agronomic practices and training in pest and disease control, harvest techniques, post-harvest handling, and storage practices.
 Trainings on animal health and home and business finances also occur.
 The women have formed cooperatives and are also participating in Village Savings and Loan Associations, where they have access to small loans at reduced interest rates to purchase inputs and equipment.
 At the end of the saving period, typically in February, women receive the money they have saved, plus the interest earned.

-A new initiative being explored by Field of Hope is open community trainings, whereby local farmers are welcome to attend general agricultural trainings held at the facilities of our children’s home partners.
-These training occur once a month, and Field of Hope trainers work with farmers on specific topics farmers have questions about or are challenged with in their own gardens.
-Intertwined in the agri-science topics is instruction on finances, business, marketing, and proper crop care and storage.
+Established with our partners in 2019 are community trainings, where local farmers are welcome to attend general agricultural trainings held in communities where our partners operate.
+Field of Hope trainers work with farmers on specific topics they have questions about or are challenged with in their gardens.
+Intertwined in the agroscience topics are lessons on finances, business, marketing, proper crop care and post-harvest storage.